Village at Breckenridge Homeowners spend $22 million

 Give a donation that keeps growing; plant a seedling in honor/celebration or in memory of a loved one.
 Visit www.bristleconefoundation.org for more information about the Legacy Forest or call or email Åsa Armstrong at 970-668-8444, asaarmstrong@centura.org.

 Empire-Burger.jpgThere are many Summit County restaurants that close their doors in May, but not Empire Burger.
 And that's a good thing, because it's closure would make this in between season just a notch worse.
-Many people would miss the great burgers and sandwiches, and the easy to like atmosphere.
+Many people would miss the great burgers and sandwiches, and the open, easy-to-like atmosphere.
 Empire Burger has a full bar, and offers nice wine and beer.

 I don't seek out burgers. but this place is worth it.
 The beef is ground daily on the premises from USDA certified Harris Ranch, Black Angus Choice Beef.
 And the fries are hand cut daily.
 Onions rings are likewise fresh and both come with one of a long list of great fresh sauces, like Sriracha Mayo, Red Wine Vinagrette, Blue Cheese, Creamy Horseradish, Parmesan Peppercorn, Honey Mustard, Sweet Mango Chutney Mayo, Roasted Garlic Mayo, BBQ Sauce, Curry Ketchup, Blue Cheese Vinagrette, Sweet Chili Sauce.